Common Questions about Your Diagnosis of Pilonidal Disease

 The majority of patients will be prescribed the following medications:

 All medications should be taken with food, or they may induce nausea.
-The Ibuprofen is the more important of the pain relievers as it decreases inflammation.
-Ibuprofen should be taken three times a day for 10 days, while the narcotic should only be taken every 6 hours if needed (and discontinued once your pain is adequately relieved by the Ibuprofen).
-Also, narcotics may cause constipation, so you should only take narcotics if you need to.
+Ibuprofen is the most important pain reliever as it decreases inflammation.
+It should be taken three times a day for 10 days, while the narcotic should only be taken every 4 hours if needed (and discontinued once the ibuprofen adequately relieves your pain).
+Also, narcotics may cause constipation, so you should only take them if you need to.

 Can I sit down immediately after the procedure?

 Yes.
-Sitting is actually encouraged as it helps push any fluid that accumulates out from under the flap.
+Sitting is encouraged as it helps push any fluid that accumulates out from under the flap.
+But please don’t sit if it is too painful.

 What if I become nauseated after surgery?

 Nausea for a day or so after surgery is common.
-On the day of the operation, it’s often due to the anesthetic.
+It’s often due to the anesthetic on the day of the operation.
 Oral anti-nausea medication is often not helpful and has many side effects, so I don’t like to prescribe it.
-Most commonly, nausea is due to the pain medications oxycodone or hydrocodone, or Ibuprofen.
+Nausea may be due to the pain medications oxycodone, hydrocodone, or Ibuprofen.
 Please make certain that you never take any pain medication on an empty stomach.

-Should you develop nausea please hold your pain medications for several hours and try and nap.
+Should you develop nausea, please hold your pain medications for several hours and try to nap.
 Place a cool, moist cloth on your forehead.
 You may resume the pain medications with food after the nausea subsides.
-Best to just take the ibuprofen and avoid the narcotic (oxycodone or hydrocodone).
-Remember; never take any of your prescribed medications on an empty stomach.
-A small amount of food such as bread or toast will help settle your stomach!
+It’s best to just take the ibuprofen and avoid the narcotic (oxycodone or hydrocodone).
+Remember, never take any of your prescribed medications on an empty stomach.
+A small amount of food, such as bread or toast, will help settle your stomach!

 How do I take care of the drain?

-You have a drain from surgery since fluid will accumulate under the potential space under the surgical flap.
-If you have a drain with a tube connected to a bulb, then you have a “closed suction drain”.
+You have a closed suction drain from surgery since fluid will accumulate under the potential space under the surgical flap.
 Here’s how to take care of it:

-Secure the tube and bag inside your clothing with a safety pin.
+Secure the tube and bulb inside your clothing with a safety pin or with the attached clip (if present).

 It may be uncomfortable for you to sleep on your back for the 8 days the drain is in.

-1. Empty your drain at least twice a day into the provided measuring cup and record the volume of fluid to show Dr. Sternberg at your next appointment.
+- Empty your drain twice a day into the provided measuring cup and record the fluid volume in CCs (also termed MLs) on the provided log sheet.

-4. “Stripping” the tube helps keep blood clots from blocking the tube.
-Best to do with an alcohol swab or with soapy fingers (so your fingers slide).
+- “Stripping” the tube helps prevent blood clots from blocking it.
+It is best to do this with an alcohol swab or soapy fingers (so your fingers slide).

-5. Please wash your hands thoroughly (goes for a helper if you have one too) before emptying the drain!
+- Please wash your hands thoroughly (go for a helper if you have one, too) before emptying the drain!

-6. The bulb should be partially compressed at all times.
-If the bulb is full and round, then it is not applying suction, and should be re-compressed.
+- The bulb should be partially compressed at all times.
+If the bulb is full and round, it does not apply suction and should be re-compressed.

 Emptying the bulb: